Love At First Sight

 The new experiences are the most heart-warming… I explode with love and pride every time I see him learn something new, whether it is succeeding in climbing up a children’s slide in the playground of our local school, finally mastering the art of standing up and resting his front paws on the water fountain, or discovering that he can’t actually fly when he tries to take to the air in pursuit of every bird ever!

 By far, my personal favourite so far was the first time we took him to the beach!
 He was nervous when he saw the sea, but he (quite literally) will follow us wherever we go, whether that be the bathroom, bedroom or to the ends of the earth – so this was no different!
 He splashed cautiously by the shore and even backed up a few times uncertain what was happening as he felt the spray and probably tasted the salt from the frothy waves.
-We continued to wade in backwards beckoning him further, and in no time at all he was trying to run his little paws to towards us.
+We continued to wade in backward beckoning him further, and in no time at all, he was trying to run his little paws towards us.
 With his paws frantically splashing in an effort to run on the water, he succeeded to paddle towards us and his expression instantly transformed from happy confusion to total excitement – and that was the moment where he realized he could swim!
 I had never really thought too much about the phrase ‘doggy paddle’ until then.

 Many of my friends have told me the overwhelming joy when their child takes their first steps or speaks their first words, and from what I experienced, seeing Royler learn to swim for the very first time was no different.
 My cheeks hurt from smiling; my heart was bursting as if there was no room for it in my chest, and all of my worries and problems vanished (temporarily!)

 He makes me realize my own potential.
 I am NOT a morning person.
-Luckily for me, Royler is more of a squeaker than a barker, so whilst he still serves as a reliable alarm clock, he is more than happy to snuggle up in bed with me for a nap once my boyfriend has taken him for his morning walk and fed him breakfast, before he heads to work.
+Luckily for me, Royler is more of a squeaker than a barker, so whilst he still serves as a reliable alarm clock, he is more than happy to snuggle up in bed with me for a nap once my boyfriend has taken him for his morning walk and fed him breakfast before he heads to work.
 Again, I count myself very lucky to have a partner who is far more functional than me in the morning, and happy to take that shift!

 Nonetheless, since adopting Royler, I have amazed myself with my capacity to function at times when I would normally be no more than a zombie!
 I will never forget one morning when I woke up at the crack of dawn (not by choice) and failing to get back to sleep, I got out of bed, took the pooch out, fed him and even made some doggy treats to freeze.
 My boyfriend was positively astounded when he got up for work to find me in the kitchen piling peanut butter & banana into the blender!